 Sciences Po is well known for its strong programs in political science, international relations, economics, and history.

-Tags: English Speaking, French Speaking, Full Year Possible, Paris, Undergraduate
+Tags: English Speaking, Fall, French Speaking, Full Year Possible, Paris, Spring, Undergraduate

 Focus: Conflict Resolution, Development Studies, Economics, History, International Relations, Political Science, Pre-Law

 Boston University students with a serious interest in Classics have an opportunity to study for a semester at the Intercollegiate Center for Classical Studies (ICCS) in Rome.
 The ICCS was established in 1965 by representatives of ten American colleges and universities, and the number of member institutions has grown to over 100.